AzNOAOTares/antares-base/doc/source/rules_constraints.rst

    function for a given context if its arguments are present and if the algorithm for that derivation function completes.

-10. CA and LA propertys are always available.
+10. CA and LA properties are always available.

-11. AR propertys are only accessible during per-replica processing;
+11. AR properties are only accessible during per-replica processing;
-    AO propertys are available if ``AR-HasAstroObject`` is :py:data:`True`; ES only if ``AO-kind = "extended source"``; PS only if ``AR-HasAstroObject`` is :py:data:`True` and ``AO-kind = "point source"``.
+    AO properties are available if ``AR-HasAstroObject`` is :py:data:`True`; ES only if ``AO-kind = "extended source"``; PS only if ``AR-HasAstroObject`` is :py:data:`True` and ``AO-kind = "point source"``.

-12. CB propertys are only visible during per-combo processing.
+12. CB properties are only visible during per-combo processing.

-13. CA processing can iterate through the alerts of its locus-aggregated alert to access AR, PS, and ES propertys.
+13. CA processing can iterate through the alerts of its locus-aggregated alert to access AR, PS, and ES properties.
 For
     example:

     >>> alert.LA.assembleTimeSeries_replics( 'AR', 'Redshift' )